AI-sandbox/gnomix/README.md

 ## Installation and Dependencies

-To intsall the software, nagvigate to the desired folder and enter in the command line interface:
+To install the software, navigate to the desired folder and enter in the command line interface:
 ```
 git clone https://github.com/AI-sandbox/gnomix
 cd gnomix